MicrosoftDocs/bot-docs/articles/nodejs/prompts.md

 ---
-title: Manage conversation flow | Microsoft Docs
+title: Waterfall prompt sequences | Microsoft Docs
-description: Learn how to manage conversation flow using dialogs and the Bot Builder SDK for Node.js.
+description: Learn how to collect information from the user through prompts included in the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak
 manager: rstand